visi27/symfony-skeleton/README.md

 ```

 Make sure the value of the token is in the key authorization after Bearer.
-In a linux shel with WGET:
+In a linux shell with WGET:

 ```bash
 wget --quiet \